ro-dhr/Outlook-Exchange-Troubleshooting-Lab/README.md

 ![Policy tip warning at compose time](screenshots/ticket10-04-reproduce-policy-tip-blocked.png)

-The message was blocked from being sent due to the policy not allowing financial information.
+The message was blocked from being sent due to the policy not allowing financial information (Shows the policy works).

 ![Send blocked dialog](screenshots/ticket10-05-send-blocked-dialog.png)